Ji So-yun: Club career

-Ji started her career in Japan, playing for Nadeshiko League champions INAC Kobe Leonessa between 2011 and 2013.
+Ji had long hoped to play in the United States but considering a potential move too risky, she decided to sign a contract with Nadeshiko League side INAC Kobe Leonessa, initially joining the club for one year.
+Ji played for INAC Kobe for three years, making 48 appearances and scoring 21 goals in total, helping the side to win three consecutive Nadeshiko League titles.
+She was named in the league's Best XI in 2012 and 2013.

 In November 2013, Ji was subject to a transfer bid from English club Chelsea.
 She agreed to a two-year contract in January 2014.
 When the transfer was officially confirmed later that month, Chelsea manager Emma Hayes said of Ji: "She is one of the best midfielders in the world and our fans will love her."
 In one of her final matches for the Japanese club, Ji scored against her soon-to-be new club, Chelsea, in the International Women's Club Championship final.

 Ji was named Players' Player of the Year after her first season in England, as Chelsea narrowly missed out on the FA WSL 1 title on the last day of the season.
 She was named PFA Women's Players' Player of the Year in April 2015 and was also named in the PFA WSL Team of the Year.

 In the 2015 FA Women's Cup final, staged at Wembley Stadium for the first time, Ji scored the only goal of the match to win the cup for Chelsea.
 In October 2015 she also scored in Chelsea's 4–0 win over Sunderland which secured the club's first FA WSL 1 title and a league and cup double.

 Ji made her 100th appearance for Chelsea in a 1–1 draw against Arsenal on 1 April 2018 in the middle of the 2017–18 season.
-She once again contributed to her club's double, as well as advance to the semi-finals of the UEFA Women's Champions League in that season.
+She once again contributed to her club's double, as well as helped them advance to the semi-finals of the UEFA Women's Champions League in that season.